mahdifekih/mahdifekih/README.md

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25">  <b>About Me</b>

-- 🔭 I’m currently A Business Analytics Student at `TBS` and working to obtaining Udacity's Data Analyst Nanodegree.
+- 🔭 I’m currently A Business Analytics Student at `TBS` and working to obtain Udacity's Data Analyst Nanodegree.

 - 👯 I’m looking for a job that aligns with my current field of study.

-- 👨‍💻 Udacity's
+- 👨‍💻 Udacity's data analyst nanodegree program is the most enlightening journey I've been through.

 - 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉